How to Perfect Your Squat Form for Full Body Workouts

 - Start Position: Stand with your feet shoulder-width apart, toes slightly pointed out.

-- Brace Your Core: Tighten your abdominal muscles to support your spine throughout the movement.
+- Engage Your Core: Tighten your abdominal muscles to stabilize your torso.

-- Drive Through Your Heels: Push through your heels to return to standing, squeezing your glutes at the top.
+- Return to Start: Push through your heels to rise back to the starting position, squeezing your glutes at the top.

 Common Mistakes and Fixes